Christmas cabbage and potatoes recipe

 Donate today and help some of the world's poorest people.Donate now

-At just over a year and a half, little Abush Amba was sufferering from malnutrition when he entered our ECHO-funded resilience programme in Duguna Fango Woreda, Ethiopia.
-Here, his mum, Adalke tells her story, explaining how before working with Concern, she was lacking vital knowledge on how best to feed her seven children.
+At just over a year and a half, little Abush Amba was suffering from malnutrition when he entered our ECHO-funded resilience programme in Duguna Fango Woreda, Ethiopia.
+Here, his mum, Adalke tells her story.

-Previously, I was not concerned about my children’s diet as long as their stomachs were full and they look healthy.
-But Concern organised a session which taught me and the other mothers in my community that our thinking was completely wrong.
-What I know now is that children should be fed with diversified food groups and that we do have access to these foods.
+Previously, I was not concerned about my children’s diet as long as their stomachs were full and they looked healthy.
+Then, Concern organised a session that taught me and the other mothers in my community that children should be fed with diversified food groups and that we do have access to these foods.

 The programme that Abush and Adalke participated in was implemented by the Concern team and funded by the European Civil Protection and Aid Operations (ECHO).

-Learn more about the diversity of our work in 26 countries worldwide.
+Learn more about our work in 26 countries worldwide.